rewan-amin/rag-assistant-app/README.md

 ### Step 1: Backend Setup & Run

+Download project ZIP file and open in an IDE

-Open a terminal in the root `rag-assistant-project` directory:
+🔴🔴Open a terminal in the root `rag-assistant-project` directory:

 ```bash
 ### Open a new terminal in the root `rag-assistant-project` directory: